DSIW/slide-em-up/README.md

 !STEPS[n]
 ```

-After each keystroke on right a class `step-i` is added to the `.slide` element while `i` is a number betweet 0 and
+After each keystroke a class `step-i` is added to the `.slide` element while `i` is a number betweet 0 and
 `n-1`.
 So you can change your styling for these different states.
 For example you can translate an element via CSS.
 After these `n` keystrokes the next slide will be displayed.